jessdaubner/interview-attendance-prediction/README.md

 ## Model

-### Evaluating Model Performance
+### Explaining Model Performance
-A client has scored a candidate with your model and it gave the candidate a 30% chance of attending the interview.
-However, the candidate did come to the interview.
-The client would like to know why there is this apparent discrepancy in your model.
-How would you explain this occurrence?
-Could you provide a better way for the client to evaluate your model's performance?

 Probability is a measure of how likely an event is to occur.
 However, the interpretation of specific probabilities can be subjective depending on the person interpreting the value.
 For example, a probability of 30% could be interpreted as falling into different areas of possiblity, such as "probably not" or "highly doubtful" depending on the interpreter if the information is provided in a context that lacks agreed upon definitions mapping mathematical odds to commonly used phrases of probability.
-While a 30% chance of attendance may be interpreted by the hiring manager as meaning the candidate is highly unlikely to attend, another perspective  is that over the long-run given a candidate and position with the same set of attributes, we'd expect the candidate to attend the interiew approximately 30 times out of 100.
+While a 30% chance of attendance may be casually understood as an indication that a candidate is highly unlikely to attend, another perspective is that over the long-run or given a larger sample size given a candidate and position with the same set of attributes, we'd expect the candidate to attend the interiew approximately 30 times out of 100.

 Given the inherent subjectivity in interpreting probabilities for disparate use cases, constructing a confusion matrix for the model enables us to better understand and evaluate model performance than the probability of attendance generated by the model alone.
-The confusion matrix tabulates the false positives, false negatives, true positives, and true negatives generated by the model, which we can then use to calculate more meaningful statistics such as precision and recall for the model.
-For example, if users are particularly sensitive to expected "no-show" candidates arriving onsite, that is, false negatives, we will want to track recall and attempt to lower the probability threshold used to predict attendance.
+The confusion matrix tabulates the false positives, false negatives, true positives, and true negatives generated by the model, which we can then use to calculate more meaningful statistics such as precision and recall.
+For example, if users are particularly sensitive to expected "no-show" candidates arriving onsite, or false negatives, we'll want to track recall and attempt to lower the probability threshold used to predict attendance.
+Mention AUC, PR curve

 ## Resources
 * [Words of Estimative Probability - CIA Library](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html)